gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

+* A new module named `test-kit-fixtures` will be created in Gradle core.
 * The support for test fixtures becomes its own project in the multi-project build hierarchy of the test-kit.
 * The artifact for test fixtures will be published separately from the test-kit and test adapters.
 * Default implementations for `IvyRepository`, `MavenRepository`, `IvyModule` and `MavenModule` will be file-based.